Fund Healthy Homes and keep Oregonians housed and healthy

-Healthy Homes lower the cost of living and increase comfort.
+Healthy Homes lower the cost of living and increases comfort.

 Solving Oregon’s housing crisis is about more than building new housing, it’s also about keeping low-income families from losing their homes.
 When everyone in our community has a healthy home with affordable utility bills, it will contribute to greater housing security for our most vulnerable Oregonians.